opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

 Update all IP.

+Under "Flow Navigator", click on "Generate Bitstream".

-When creating the bitstream, you can ignore the two "BD 41-237" warnings.
+Ignore the two "BD 41-237" warnings.

-After creating the bitstream, export it using
+After creating the bitstream (which takes about 15 minutes), export it using

 File -> Export -> Export Hardware -> "Include Bitstream"-> Finish